-As for the BCAAs, there’s evidence that they can help promote muscle protein synthesis, endurance, and valine, but doses should be at least 7 grams or so.
-There are a combinedb 2.5 grams of BCAAs and taurine, so the doses is probably too small to have much of an effect on your workout.
+Still, a good dose of BCAAs is about 7 grams and there are less than 2.5 grams of BCAAs in Creatine X3. and taurine, so the doses are probably too small to have much of an effect on your workout.
 To be fair, the label says that the BCAAs are just there to “boost nitrogen levels,” which may help with muscle gain.

 Six Star Pro Nutrition Creatine X3 Price

 You can pick up 35 servings for $15, so that’s 42 cents per serving or 5.25 cents per gram of creatine.

 All things considered, that’s pretty cheap.
 The most inexpensive creatine you’re likely to find, GNC’s plain creatine monohydrate, is 3.3 cents per gram of creatine.
 Creatine X3 is more expensive but given the wide variety of additional ingredients, I think it’s very reasonably priced.